 If you hear gurgling sounds as water travels down the drain, this could indicate that the drains are blocked.
 Soap scum, oil, hair, kitchen scraps, and other debris could be the culprit.
 In extreme cases, tree roots may have penetrated the pipes, or there may be cracks in the pipes.
 These are serious issues that can cause damage to your new home if there is an overflow.

 Closely examine the pipes and note any discoloration.
 This could indicate dampness caused by a leaky drain line.
 The leak might start in the supply line.
 This is an expensive, disastrous repair.
 Corroded pipes, copper pipes with green or white patches, or steel pipes with red patches indicate damage.
 It’s not a question of if the pipe will burst but a question of when.

 Expert Plumbing Heating and Air Conditioning in Las Vegas

 Since we opened our doors, we have been committed to providing consistent quality air conditioning, heating, and plumbing services.
 We are a locally owned and operated company dedicated to giving our neighbors premium service while making their homes comfortable.
 Whether you need HVAC repair or maintenance, air balancing, water heating services, air purification, reverse osmosis, or general plumbing services, we are the team you should turn to.

 Our technicians are EPA certified and well-versed in all aspects of HVAC systems and plumbing.
-Contact us today and see why Sierra Air Conditioning & Heating is the go-to company for HVAC and plumbing needs in Las Vegas!
+Contact us today and see why Sierra Air Conditioning & Plumbing is the go-to company for HVAC and plumbing needs in Las Vegas!